Members Are Pissed Off That Labour Took So Long To Oust Simon Danczuk

 Labour party members in Rochdale are furious that it took almost 18 months to oust suspended MP Simon Danczuk, accusing the leadership of deliberately stalling in order to impose its preferred candidate.

-Danczuk was suspended by the party in December 2015 after it was alleged he had sent sexually explicit text messages to a 17-year-old girl.
+The party suspended Danczuk in December 2015 after it was alleged he had sent sexually explicit text messages to a 17-year-old girl.
 At the time Danczuk said he was confident he would be reinstated before the election.

-However, on Monday he was told he could not stand for Labour just ten days before nominations close, meaning that a candidate to contest the seat will now be chosen by the NEC and not by balloting local members.
+However, on Monday he was told he could not stand for Labour, just 10 days before nominations close, meaning that a candidate to contest the seat will now be chosen by the National Executive Committee and not by balloting local members.

-Although members are divided over whether the party’s decision was the correct one, both his supporters and his detractors in Rochdale on Tuesday were in agreement that the process had taken too long, and said it could hurt Labour’s chances of holding the seat.
+Although members are divided over whether the party's decision was the right one, both Danczuk's supporters and his detractors in Rochdale on Tuesday were in agreement that the process had taken too long, and said it could hurt Labour's chances of holding the seat.

 Speaking to BuzzFeed News, Danczuk said he was yet to make a decision on whether he would stand against his former party, possibly as an independent.

-“I’m currently considering what to do next”, he said.
-“Local residents and local business people are encouraging me to stand, but I’m just giving that some thought at the moment.”
+"I'm currently considering what to do next," he said.
+"Local residents and local business people are encouraging me to stand, but I'm just giving that some thought at the moment."

 Danczuk refused to rule out switching to a different political party, adding: "I'm looking at my options."

-“What is important is to serve the people of Rochdale”, he added.
-“I would like to continue to work hard for the people of Rochdale and that’s what I’m currently weighing up.”
+"What is important is to serve the people of Rochdale," he added.
+"I would like to continue to work hard for the people of Rochdale and that's what I'm currently weighing up."

 He said it was "too early to say" whether any of his supporters would leave the party with him, but added: "I think a lot of people in Rochdale are shell-shocked from the decision the Labour party has made.